If you’re a service desk technician, you know that managing a service desk is no less than firefighting.

 What is a Knowledge Base?

 The data is generally gathered from practical experiences supported by secondary research.
-It can be in the form of long articles or shot answers to FAQs.
+It can be in the form of long articles or short answers to FAQs.

-In Motadata knowledge base, a technician/admin can use both articles and FAQs to capture knowledge.
-The resulting content can be made visible on both customer and technician portals along with an advanced search bar.
+In the Motadata knowledge base, a technician/admin can use articles and FAQs to capture knowledge.
+The resulting content and an advanced search bar can be visible on both customer and technician portals.

 Why knowledge base is so important?

-The general norm is to store solutions, workarounds, best practices, and general information in a knowledge base that has the following benefits:
+Ninety-one percent of customers would use an online knowledge base if customized to their needs (Social Media Today).
+The adaptation of the knowledge base is on the rise, owing to its advantages.
+The general norm is to store solutions, workarounds, best practices, and known information in a knowledge base that has the following benefits:

-- Promote self-service among requesters: With a knowledge base, requesters can search for a solution on their customer portal for common issues like how to reset one’s password.
+- Promotes self-service among requesters: With a knowledge base, requesters can search for a solution on their customer portal for common issues like how to reset one’s password.

-- Bring down the inflow of tickets: With common issues being taken care of, people usually will file a ticket for issues they can’t find a solution in the knowledge base.
+- Brings down the inflow of tickets: With common issues being taken care of, people usually file a ticket for problems they can’t find a solution to in the knowledge base.
 This would drastically reduce the number of tickets coming to the service desk.

-- Improved service desk KPIs: With an active knowledge base in place, certain metrics will drastically improve – like the First Call Resolution and Average Resolution Time.
+- Improves service desk KPIs: With an active knowledge base in place, specific metrics will drastically improve – like the First Call Resolution and Average Resolution Time.

-- Declutter the service desk: With a knowledge base in place, there won’t be a flood of tickets for issues that have a solution in the knowledge base.
+- Declutters the service desk: With a knowledge base in place, there won’t be a flood of tickets for issues that have a solution in the knowledge base.

 7 steps to build an awesome knowledge base (Kbase)